 Becky’s song TSA LA GI-WE ARE MANY was recorded by the Cherokee National Youth Choir in 2010 and is out now on a cd by Becky herself, and includes two karaoke tracks, to encourage people to learn the song.
 She performed it at Principal Chief Bill John Baker’s Inauguration on Nov.
 6, 2011 in Tahlequah, Oklahoma.

-Becky's latest release (Jan.
-2011) is NANYEHI-BELOVED WOMAN OF THE CHEROKEE.
-The CD contains 17 songs written for a musical, based on the life of her 5th-great grandmother, Nancy Ward (1738-1822).
-Nick Sweet is co-writer of the script aka "book."
-The musical won a grant from the Smithsonian's National Museum of the American Indian in 2010, and has workshopped 3 times in Oklahoma, and has had two full productions, in Hartwell, GA and Tahlequah, OK.
-See the NEWS page for details.
+Also, in 2011, Becky's CD, "Nanyehi-Beloved Woman of the Cherokee" was released.
+It contains 17 songs written for a musical, based on the life of her 5th-great grandmother, Nancy Ward (1738-1822).
+Nick Sweet is co-writer of book.
+The musical won a grant from the Smithsonian's National Museum of the American Indian in 2010, and has had productions in Hartwell, GA, Tahlequah, OK, Tulsa, OK and Kingsport, TN.
+For more info, click here.